Which Reef or Island is Best for Me?A detailed guide to choosing the best part of the Great Barrier Reef for your trip.

 - How to get there: Boat tours from Townsville, Alva Beach, Cairns

-Widely regarded as Australia’s best wreck dive, and one of the best of its kind in the world, the wreck of the SS Yongala off the coast of Townsville is significant for a variety of reasons – its sheer size, its intense aquatic environment, and its history and sense of story behind its existence.
-The Yongala, which sank during a cyclone in 1911 in which all 121 of its passengers and crew were lost, has been used as a dive site since the late 1950’s and coveys the closest thing to a “mini-Titanic” that most divers will encounter.
-At 109 metres long, it’s one of the most intact and largest wrecks available, and thus one of Australia’s most unique open water diving opportunities.
+Widely regarded as Australia’s best wreck dive, SS Yongala Wreck off the coast of Townsville is significant for a variety of reasons – its sheer size, its intense aquatic environment, and its history and sense of story behind its existence.
+The Yongala, which sank during a cyclone in 1911 in which all 121 of its passengers and crew were lost, has been used as a dive site since the late 1950’s and is the closest thing to a “mini-Titanic” that most divers will encounter.
+At 109 metres long, it’s one of the largest intact wrecks available, and thus one of Australia’s most unique open water diving opportunities.

 The wreck lies in the middle of a flat sandy channel around 30 metres below – relatively shallow compared to some other open water dives – and plays host to an incredible quantity of marine life that would require multiple Outer Reef trips to encounter all wrapped up in a single dive.

-Timing is thus important for a dive here, as tidal factors play an important role in its conditions due to its lack of protection from the Great Barrier Reef.
+Tidal factors play an important role in the dive conditions because of its lack of protection from the Great Barrier Reef.
 Visibility is also not as great as the Outer Reef due to sand, however as the focus is almost always directly in front of you, this is not as much of a factor while diving the Yongala.